Visualizing Complex Research and Societal Issues in Novel Ways

 In The News

-impactmania INTERVIEWS have been cited by a number of global media outlets, universities, Cambridge Scholars Publishing, the United Nations, and the US Consulate.
+impactmania’s work have been cited by a number of global media outlets, university presses, the United Nations, and the U.S. Consulate.
 The Women of Impact program has been awarded with the U.S. Embassy Public Diplomacy Grant (2019).

 “impactmania interview with Robert Zimmerman, Berlin Philharmonic, was cited as a source for the report: The Berliner Philharmoniker’s Digital Forte.”